snakem982/Pandora-Box/README.md

 - Conversion of nodes and subscriptions into clash(meta) configurations
 - Node crawling support
 - Automatic rule grouping
 - [Experimental] Enable "Unified Rule Grouping" to unify the groups and rules of all subscriptions.
-Requires version v0.2.10+
+Since v0.2.10+

 ##  Supported Platforms
 - Windows 10/11 AMD64/ARM64